A lot to love: Eagles celebration parade date set!

 Thought it was time to bring this one out again.
 See ya Friday 😏 pic.twitter.com/i07pIt315U— Philadelphia Eagles (@Eagles) February 10, 2025

-Officials have not yet detailed the route, but if it's anything like 2018's celebration, it will begin at Broad Street and Pattison Avenue then head north up Broad Street before wrapping around City Hall.
+Officials are expected to reveal a detailed route of the "parade and celebration spanning from the stadium complex to the iconic steps of the Philadelphia Museum of Art" at a Tuesday morning news conference.
+But, if it's anything like 2018's celebration, it will begin at Broad Street and Pattison Avenue then head north up Broad Street before wrapping around City Hall.

 The buses carrying the celebrating team would then head up Ben Franklin Parkway to end with speeches and celebrations on a stage set up at the Philadelphia Museum of Art.

+As of Monday night, preps were already being made at the art museum, which was lit up in green with an Eagles logo between its columns.
+Portable toilets and barricades were being dropped off, while large cutouts of Eagles stars were set up on the art museum steps.

-So, get ready for a date with 53 of the best football players in the game and make sure to get them something nice.
+So, get ready for a date with 53 of the best football players in the game and make sure to wear something nice.

 After all, they just put a ring on it.